American Basketball Association draft: 1975 ABA draft

 For the final draft year of the ABA, this draft would officially last for eight rounds, with the Denver Nuggets having a bonus choice taken at the start of the draft due to the Spirits of St. Louis acquiring Marvin Barnes from them back when the Denver franchise was still known as the Rockets.
 (The Spirits of St. Louis would also acquire a bonus pick as well, funnily enough, due to them losing the player rights to Billy Cunningham to the Philadelphia 76ers of the NBA by a court case back when they went by the Carolina Cougars, though unlike the Nuggets, the Spirits ultimately decided not to use their bonus pick by comparison, likely for financial reasons.)
-Unlike their previous drafts, this draft would not only be one day long, but it would also take place after the 1975 NBA draft came and went on June 16 that year, with it having the least amount of draft picks selectable with 81 official picks made.
+Unlike their previous drafts, this draft would not only be one day long, but it would also take place after the 1975 NBA draft came and went on June 16 that year, with it having the fewest number of draft picks selectable with 81 official picks made.
 The final ABA All-Stars ever selected from this draft (#1 pick David Thompson and #30 pick Monte Towe) were both Nuggets players due to the 1976 ABA All-Star Game essentially being the Denver Nuggets (who incidentally agreed to host what ultimately became the final ABA All-Star Game back when the 1975–76 ABA season looked to have the usual ten competing teams at the time and then nine healthy-looking teams once it actually began) against the rest of the league's All-Stars that were on display that season.
 After the draft period ended, the Memphis Sounds moved out to Baltimore, Maryland to initially become the Baltimore Hustlers before controversy with the name by both fans and the league alike caused them to shift the name out into the Baltimore Claws, while the San Diego Conquistadors decided to rebrand themselves out into the San Diego Sails before starting what would ultimately become the final ABA season.